cobbler/cobbler.github.io/_dynamic/manuals/2.2.3/4/1/3_-_Systems.md

 Cobbler does contain a feature (enabled in /etc/cobbler/settings) that can automatically add new system records when it finds profiles being provisioned on hardware it has seen before.
 This may help if you do not have a report of all the MAC addresses in your datacenter/lab configuration.

-### --ip
+### --ip-address
 If cobbler is configured to generate a DHCP configuratition (see advanced section), use this setting to define a specific IP for this system in DHCP.
 Leaving off this parameter will result in no DHCP management for this particular system.

 #### Example:
 {% highlight bash %}
---ip=192.168.1.50
+--ip-address=192.168.1.50
 {% endhighlight %}

 Note for Itanium users:  this setting is always required for IA64 regardless of whether DHCP management is enabled.

 If DHCP management is disabled and the interface is labelled --static=1, this setting will be used for static IP configuration.

 Special feature: To control the default PXE behavior for an entire subnet, this field can also be passed in using CIDR notation.
-If --ip is CIDR, do not specify any other arguments other than --name and --profile.
+If --ip-address is CIDR, do not specify any other arguments other than --name and --profile.

 When using the CIDR notation trick, don’t specify any arguments other than --name and --profile... they won’t be used.